Offshore bank: Offshore banking comparison by jurisdictions

 The most popular offshore financial centres are in jurisdictions with a history of political and economic stability.
-In terms of offshore banking centres and in terms of total deposits, the global market is dominated by the USA, Switzerland and the Cayman Islands.
+In terms of offshore banking centres and in terms of total deposits, the global market is dominated by the US, Switzerland and the Cayman Islands.
 A letter by the District Attorney of New York, Robert M. Morgenthau, published by The New York Times, states that the Cayman Islands has US$1.9 trillion on deposit in 281 banks, including 40 of the world's top 50 banks, although official statistics published by the Cayman Islands Monetary Authority suggest the amounts held on deposit are actually around US$1.5 trillion.
 Numerous other offshore jurisdictions also provide offshore banking to a greater or lesser degree.
 In particular, Jersey, Guernsey, and the Isle of Man are also known for their well regulated banking infrastructure.
 Some offshore jurisdictions have steered their financial sectors away from offshore banking, thinking it was difficult to properly regulate and liable to give rise to financial scandal.